JosepFanals/GridCal_Optimize/doc/rst_source/candidates_optimization/ieee118.rst

 Testing
 ------------
 The system under consideration is the IEEE 118-bus system.
-We have departed from the file 'IEEE 118 Bus - ntc_areas_two.gridcal'.
+We have departed from the file 'IEEE 118 Bus - ntc_areas_two.xlsx'.
 The initial system is operating in a relatively safe zone as indicated by HELM's Sigma plot:

 .. figure:: ../figures/optimization/sigma1.png